stevenpstansberry/AquaMind-AI/README.md

 ### 2. Conversational Advice with LLM Integration 🤖 💬

-Our AquaMind AI is directly powered by ChatGPT, to provide detailed explanations and answer your questions in a conversational manner.
+Our AquaMind is directly powered by ChatGPT, to provide detailed explanations and answer your questions in a conversational manner.
 Get expert-level advice, follow-up recommendations, and detailed care instructions just by chatting with AquaMind AI.

 ### 3. Fish and Plant Compatibility Checker 🐟🌿